Reduce Paper Waste

 - Use both sides of each sheet of paper.
 In one fell swoop, you’re reducing your paper usage by 50% when you print on both sides of the paper.
 Many modern printers and multi-function devices have double-sided printing, so take advantage.
 For drafts and unofficial material, discarded single-sheets can be reloaded and printed on their empty side for even more savings.

 - Plan before you print.
 Do you really need to print that email, office poll, or 40-page presentation?
 Taking a moment to ask yourself whether you can accomplish your goals digitally will cut your paper consumption significantly.

 - Manage your printers more efficiently.
-Move away from the “printer on every desk” model and toward a centralised, passcode-controlled printer for each department.
-Route printer use data to your centralised document management suite to provide insight on where paper is being used, how much paper is being wasted, and how it can be reduced or eliminated.
+Move away from the “printer on every desk” model and toward a centralized, passcode-controlled printer for each department.
+Route printer use data to your centralized document management suite to provide insight on where paper is being used, how much paper is being wasted, and how it can be reduced or eliminated.

 - Don’t use paper—REUSE it.
 Collect and recycle all waste paper, including often overlooked sources like junk mail.
 Throw out the paper towels and switch to cloth napkins in the breakroom.
 When you need to purchase new paper products, buy only recycled paper that’s been processed in an eco-friendly way.
 Save coated or heavy office papers for special documents, and get the recycled versions whenever possible.

 - Get your whole team on board.
 Like any other cultural change, the move to paperless requires an adjustment and new training for management, staff, and suppliers.
 Consider creating incentives to encourage everyone to save paper.
 Create online versions of commonly accessed employee resources like handbooks, memos, and policies to replace paper documents.